ortiza5/modding-vivaldi/using-mods/installation.md

 Copy your JavaScript modifications into that folder.
 It is recommended to put them in a new subfolder (called for example `mods`).

 Just for case, back up `browser.html` found in the folder.
-Open the original `browser.html` in a text editor.
-Find a line with `</body>`.
+Then open the original `browser.html` in a text editor and find a line with `</body>`.
 For every JS mod, insert a line like follows before the line with `</body>`:

 ```html
 <script src="mods/custom.js"></script>